Learn How to Grow Black Pepper (peppercorn) in your garden; it is one of the most popular and most essential spices in

-Note: It can also be propagated from cuttings.
+Note: You can also propagate it from cuttings.

 Mix compost and coarse sand to the soil before planting.
-Make a hole in the soil and plant the seedlings or plants at the same depth as it was grown in the previous post.
+Make a hole in the soil and plant the seedlings or plants at the same depth as above.
 Pack the soil firmly around the base of the plant to hold it in the right position and water thoroughly.

 If planting in pots, use a pot that is large enough as black pepper plants have an extensive root system.

 While planting pepper plant always remember to choose a location that remains humid and temperature mostly be maintained constantly around 75 to 85 Fahrenheit (24-30 C).

 Black Pepper plants do best in fertile and medium clayey soil that retain slight moisture.
 Good drainage is always the essential need while growing black pepper in pot or ground.
 Waterlogged soil can damage the plant.
 Soil pH level could be anywhere between 5.5 and 7, add lime if the soil is too acidic and sulfur if alkaline.